GkhnGG/Spotify-Billboard-Playlist-Generator/README.md

 # Spotify Billboard Playlist Generator

-This Python script generates a private Spotify playlist based on Billboard Hot 100 songs from a specified year.
+This Python script generates a private Spotify playlist based on Billboard Hot 100 songs from a specific date.

 ## Overview

-This project uses the Spotify API and web scraping to fetch Billboard Hot 100 songs from a user-specified year and creates a private Spotify playlist with these songs.
+This project uses the Spotify API and web scraping to fetch Billboard Hot 100 songs from a user-specified date and creates a private Spotify playlist with these songs.

 ## Prerequisites